RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: The RASCBEC Method

-where $\partial {\xi_{kt}}/{\partial Q_s} $ is nothing but a coordinate transform.
-The challenging part lies in computing the derivative of the BEC with respect to electric field.
-The BEC of each atom is a $3\times 3$ matrix and electric field is a $3\times 1$ vector, so the derivative is a $3\times 3 \times 3$ tensor,
+The BEC is a built-in capability of VASP \cite{PhysRevB.54.11169, CMS_6_15} and $\partial {\xi_{kt}}/{\partial Q_s} $ is nothing but a coordinate transformation.
+The most complex aspect of this method is calculating the derivative of the BEC with respect to the electric field.
+Each atom's BEC is represented as a $3\times 3$ matrix, and the electric field is a $3\times 1$ vector.
+Therefore, the derivative becomes a $3\times 3 \times 3$ tensor,

-With the symmetry in $ E_j$ and $ E_k $ this tensor has 18 independent components.
-Recall that the BEC $Z_{ij}$ is the derivative of the Hellman-Feynman force and can be computed using a finite difference method.
-By converging the charge density for the three electric fields, $\E=(\Delta,0,0)$, $\bm{E}=(0,\Delta,0)$, and $\E=(0,0,\Delta)$, we can express the BEC by expanding the Hellman-Feynman force in a power series in electric field $\E$,